Bitcoin mining has become a relatively efficient and intensely competitive industry…

 Link Global Technologies (LNK:CSE) is engaged in the business of providing infrastructure and operating expertise for digital mining operations.
 For a small and relatively unknown company, it has a lofty set of goals…

-Link’s objectives include locating and securing, for lease and option to purchase, properties with access to low-cost reliable power and deploying this low-cost power to conduct digital mining, among other activities.
-To that end, Link has already;
+Link Global Technologies’ (“Link” or the “Company”) objectives include locating and securing, for lease and option to purchase, properties with access to low-cost reliable power and deploying this low-cost power to conduct digital mining, among other activities.

 In mid-June, Link announced it had received a security deposit of US$1 million on the signing of a Power Supply Agreement for its Smart Mining Program with an arm’s length third party private investment fund.